PolyhedraZK/ExpanderCompilerCollection/docs/apis.md

 - `LayerOf`: This method estimates the layer in which a variable will appear in the compiled layered circuit.
 The term "estimate" is used because subsequent compilation optimizations may modify the exact layer placement initially determined during the Builder phase.
 - `ToFirstLayer`: This method employs a hint to pull a variable back to the first layer.
 - `GetRandomValue`: This method retrieves a random value directly, a more efficient approach than generating pseudo-random numbers using a hash function.
 This direct access to random numbers is facilitated by the Libra proving process.
+- `CustomGate`: This method is similar to Gnark's `NewHint` in that it essentially calls a hint function to compute a result.
+In the resulting layered circuit, it will be compiled into a custom gate of the specified gate type.
+Unlike `NewHint`, it requires pre-registering the hint function and other parameters.
+For specific details, see [the example](../examples/custom_gate/main.go).

 ## Builder Extensions